Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research

 In the following, we identify three key variants through which LLM Pollution manifests: Partial LLM Mediation, Full LLM Delegation, and LLM Spillover.
 We then outline a set of mitigation strategies, ranging from practical design choices to broader institutional safeguards.
 Finally, we offer an outlook on the future of online experiments in an era where human and machine responses are increasingly entangled.
+By synthesizing early anecdotal evidence and conceptual distinctions emerging from our work, this Perspective provides a forward-looking framework to guide cumulative empirical testing and collaborative, iterative refinement of mitigation strategies as LLM Pollution evolves.